GST for Startup/Small Business

 GST Compliance & Legal Obligations

-• Timely registration
+• Timely registration based on turnover

-• Filing monthly, quarterly, and annual returns
+• Filing monthly/quarterly and annual returns

-• Timely GST payment
+• Timely tax payments via the GST portal

 Conclusion